Chtun/ACM-Research-Coding-Challenge-Fall-2022-Solution/README.md

 -> Compare Buyer rankings to Sellers rankings to better estimate rankings at low # of Buyer reviews.

--> Note that we are not given a number of cars sold, which makes it difficult to accurately consider the usefulness of # of reviews.
+-> Note that we are not given a number of cars sold, which makes it more difficult to accurately consider the usefulness of # of reviews.

 2. Compare buyer average rankings to sellers rankings.